mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/09/19/day-243/">September 19, 2017</a></small></div>
 <p><strong>Paul Manafort was wiretapped following an FBI investigation in 2014, and the surveillance continued through this year (albeit interrupted)</strong>.
 A Foreign Intelligence Surveillance Act (FISA) warrant was originally granted for Manafort's work for the former Ukrainian government and later discontinued due to lack of evidence.
 A second FISA warrant—concerning the Russia investigation—was obtained at some point last year.
 The details of the recorded communications have been provided to special counsel Robert Mueller. (<a href="http://www.cnn.com/2017/09/18/politics/paul-manafort-government-wiretapped-fisa-russians/index.html">CNN</a>)</p>

-<div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/09/19/day-243/">September 19, 2017</a></small></div>
-<p><strong>Federal agents raided Manafort's Virginia home in July, and Mueller's prosecutors told Manafort they planned to indict him</strong>.
-Agents picked Manafort's lock, took binders and copied computer files, and photographed his belongings.
-The scope of the investigation also includes questions of money-laundering and foreign lobbying.
-Mueller's team has subpoenaed several Manafort associates. (<a href="https://www.nytimes.com/2017/09/18/us/politics/mueller-russia-investigation.html">New York Times</a>)</p>